AbhijithAJ/clrprint/README.md

  - Simply input() and print() with clrinput() and clrprint()
  - Basic colors only.
 Red, green, yellow, blue, purple, and black/white (default)
  - Flexible to print or take input only on demand (on DEBUG)
+ - User input timeout limit.
+(This is not supported on IDLE)

 ---
 ## ABOUT

 This clrprint is developed to print a colorful output.
 It has red, blue, green, yellow, purple and black/white (default) colors.
 It works on idle, windows power shell and terminal.

+With clrinput function, take user input prompting the text in color and returns  if there is no user input

 It prints with default color if given color is not in list of colors